0xDema/luna_bot/README.md

 The counters are (80px,80px), the memory gauges are (500px,350px).
 2 examples of psd's with placement of memory gauge and template are in the main directory.

 On the code side optimization, code cleanup, and bug fixes are the current priority however there are some features being considered for future updates.

-## Disclaimers

-We are currently using scans of some official memory gauges and the 2 that we made as examples are using some official art.
-We do not claim any kind of ownership over them, they are owned by Bandai and will be removed from this repository per request.
-Ultimately I am hoping to have only custom gauges with no official art.

 ## License